MicrosoftDocs/learn/learn-pr/aspnetcore/owasp-top-10-for-dotnet-developers/includes/15-server-side-request-forgery.md

 > [!WARNING]
 > User-controlled data should not be trusted.
 Validate all input to  and ensure that the request is being sent to the expected destination.

-An allow-list or block-list should be enforced (like IP addresses and host names).
+An allowlist or blocklist should be enforced (like IP addresses and host names).

+Correct user input validation can protect your application from a few OWASP Top 10 items.

 > [!TIP]
 > Use built-in [IPAddress.TryParse](/dotnet/api/system.net.ipaddress.tryparse) or [Uri.CheckHostName](/dotnet/api/system.uri.checkhostname) methods for input and configuration validation.